babkinevgeny/rightsEncoder/README.md

 # Rights Encoder

-To encode rights run:
-## node encode.js

-To decode rights run:
-## node decode.js
+DB folder includes *.json files which simulate our database.
+Each json file has 'view' and 'edit' arrays of strings.
+The main task is to compress each array to the nested JSON by removing dublicating parts and to flatten them back.

-To check for equality run:
+To test for equality run:
-## node check_equality.js
+## node test.js